Mans Shirt Draft

 The collar particularly needs to be made with the correct fusing quality and shape, otherwise the collar will not look crisp and will not fold correctly.
 A good collar is absolutely vital to a mans shirt.
-If it is not correct

 Factory Ready Patterns.

-All the shirt patterns I provide are complete patterns ready for the factory with all necessary fusing pieces, instructions, markings and notches.
+All the shirt patterns we provide are complete patterns ready for the factory with all necessary fusing pieces, instructions, markings and notches.
 The Classic shirt patterns are made with traditional flat felled seams as well as collar stay pieces for dress shirts.
 If you require more information along with prices, please feel free to contact me.
 Basic styles include :